-I talk to women often who are experiencing Amenorrhea (absence of a period) from being on birth control or from PCOS.
-I became aware of seed cycling when I was searching for natural hormone balance.
+I often talk to women who are experiencing Amenorrhea (absence of a period) from being on birth control or from PCOS.
+I became aware of seed cycling when I was searching for natural hormone balance options for myself.
 I came back to it after my miscarriage.
+It is no surprise that many women suffer from hormonal imbalance.
 We are exposed to many toxins and environmental factors that cause hormonal imbalance.
 Too often we think that that a lack of a period (when avoiding pregnancy) is not harmful.
-I'm here to start the conversation that it is harmful to not have a normal cycle.
-That's for anther blog but lets start with seed cycling and HOW to do it!
+I'm here to start the conversation that it is harmful to not have a regular cycle.
+Seed cycling can be a gradual, natural and effective way to balance your hormones back out!

 What is Seed Cycling?

-Seed cycling in the simplest terms is incorporating seeds into you diet and different parts of your cycle to help balance your hormones.
+Seed cycling in the simplest terms is incorporating seeds into your diet at different parts of your cycle to help balance your hormones.
 The idea is that seeds carry certain oils, vitamins, and nutrients that can help support the body’s production, release, and metabolism of hormones.
 You use ground up (for easier digestion) flax and pumpkin seeds, and sesame and sunflower seeds.

 Essentially these seeds contain what your body needs to balance your hormones naturally.
-This isn't a quick process but in time it has proven effective for me and many of my friends.
-Usually 3-5 months!
+This isn't a quick process but in time it has proven effective for me and many of my clients/friends.
+Usually with in 3-5 months!

 How to Seed Cycle: